Knife Sharpening Workshop

 Galen Garretson, the owner of Town Cutler, will teach you about the basic chemistry of steel, edge geometry and what sharp actually means.
 After a quick lecture on metallurgy and the knife’s anatomy, you will then sharpen your knife using multiple steps on Japanese waterstones to create a razor sharp edge.
 Whether you’re a self-declared “knife geek” or just have a dull chef’s knife at home that has been driving you crazy, the tips from Galen will transform the way you use this indispensable tool.

 The price of this class includes a King #1,000/#6,000 Grit waterstone that you will take home.
-Please bring your own chef’s knife with you to class.

 - Wine not included